the-ahuja-lab/SynGlue/README.md

 #### 🔧 Additional Functionality

-The Generator module also includes predictive capabilities for assessing PROTAC performance metrics:
+The Generator module also includes predictive capabilities for assessing PROTAC performance metrics as mentioned above advanced prediction utilities also work for structure guided  designed PROTACs.

-**DC₅₀ & Dmax Prediction**:

-A Transformer-based D-MPNN (Directed Message Passing Neural Network) regression model is integrated with an attention mechanism.

-*Input*: Canonical SMILES of a full PROTAC molecule.

-*Output*: Predicted DC₅₀ (half-maximal degradation concentration) and Dmax (maximum degradation).

-This submodule can also run independently for prediction-only tasks.

-**DC₅₀ Classification**:

-A classification model predicts DC₅₀ category based on the linker structure.

-*Output*: One of four predefined DC₅₀ classes (e.g., Low, Moderate, High, Very High).

-🔤 Additional Arguments:
---DC50: Activates Transformer-based regression for DC₅₀ prediction.

---Dmax: Activates Transformer-based regression for Dmax prediction.

---DC50_Classifier: Enables multiclass classification of DC₅₀ based on linker input.

 ##### Output folder
 The output folder will contain the following files at the end of the successful execution of the Generator module